deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="paddle">Paddle</a>

-[Paddle](https://github.com/PaddlePaddle/Paddle) is a deep-learning framework created and supported by Baidu.
-It stands for PArallel Distributed Deep LEarning.
-Paddle is the most recent major framework to be released.
+[Paddle](https://github.com/PaddlePaddle/Paddle) is a deep-learning framework [created and supported by Baidu](http://www.infoworld.com/article/3114175/artificial-intelligence/baidu-open-sources-python-driven-machine-learning-framework.html).
+Its name stands for PArallel Distributed Deep LEarning.
+Paddle is the most recent major framework to be released, and like most others, it offers a Python API.

 ### <a name="licensing">Licensing</a>